-I’ve had some great conversations since my article on sentientism was published in Areo.
-As a reminder, sentientism is an ethical philosophy that applies evidence and reason and extends moral consideration to all sentient beings.
+I’ve had some great conversations since my first article on Sentientism was published in Areo.
+As a reminder, Sentientism is an ethical philosophy or worldview that applies evidence and reason and extends moral consideration to all sentient beings.
 Sentient beings have the ability to experience things – suffering or flourishing.
 They include humans, non-human animals and potentially even artificial or alien intelligences.

-One recurring theme of those conversations runs as follows…
+One recurring theme of those conversations, often with fellow humanists, runs as follows…

 “Humanism already does a good enough job.
-Most humanists do care about non-human animals (~40% are vegan or vegetarian) and we can stretch the humanist concept easily to sentient AIs.
-Humanists UK already references sentient non-human animals in its definition.
-The term humanism only applies to the objects – we can and do extend our concern to non-human subjects.
+Most humanists do care about non-human animals (anecdotally ~40% seem to be vegan or vegetarian in some countries) and we can stretch the humanist concept easily to sentient AIs.
+Humanists UK and the IHEU already reference sentient non-human animals in their definitions.
+The term humanism only applies to moral objects or agents – we can and do extend our concern to non-human subjects.
 Humanism is already a reasonably well organised movement via the IHEU and national organisations.
 Humanism is a simpler term and is already widely understood.
 It has a rich intellectual and cultural heritage.
 Sentientism is a clunky term that might just confuse people and may fragment an important progressive movement.”

 I have a great deal of sympathy with these lines of argument.
 I see humanism as a critically important force for good that I don’t want to distract from or fragment.
-That gave me serious pause for thought when deciding whether to put effort into my rather amateur project to popularise sentientism.
+That gave me serious pause for thought when deciding whether to put effort into my rather amateur project to develop and popularise Sentientism.

 The central reason I decided to go ahead was the term humanism itself.
-While many humanists do extend their circles of concern more widely, the term humanism implies and encourages a focus on one species and gives us all excuses for cognitive dissonance and akrasia (not that we need any).
-A few specific symptoms stand out for me:
+While many humanists do extend their circles of concern more widely, the term humanism implies and encourages an anthropocentric focus on one species and gives us all excuses for cognitive dissonance and akrasia (not that we need any).
+I’ve set out some example symptoms of this human-centricity below:

 Humanist campaigns (all of which I support) are almost entirely focused on the human species and more specifically on resisting religious civil privileges and harms.
 I can only find one IHEU or Humanist organisation campaign that focuses on non-human animals, that re: pre-stunning slaughter.
 The campaign does address animal suffering as a factor but seems just as motivated by wanting to avoid privileging supernatural views.
 It is implied that non-religious slaughter is morally acceptable, despite the supposed humanist concern for sentient non-humans.

 Two of my favourite humanist books (Better Angels of Our Nature and Enlightenment Now by Steve Pinker) – include a focus on animal cruelty but hardly mention the rapidly increasing, industrial scale suffering caused by animal farming.
-That oversight, by someone who does personally grant moral consideration to non-human animals, is typical of the humanist, anthropomorphic perspective
+That oversight, by someone who does personally grant moral consideration to non-human animals, is typical of the humanist, anthropomorphic perspective.

-• Humanism only considers humans as moral agents or subjects.
+Humanism only considers humans as moral agents or subjects.
 Other sentients can be moral subjects or agents too – as far as those concepts make any sense.
 Morality, at least in rudimentary forms, existed long before humans and continues in other species today.

-Some humanists use their interpretation of the philosophy to justify mis-treatment of other species to further human ends.
+Some humanists use their interpretation of Humanism to justify mis-treatment of other species to further human ends.
 This seems to be a non-religious version of the religious right to human dominion over non-human animals.